 Advice Taxis or Private Hire Cars to Travel Safe in Swat?

 Traveling by taxi or private hire car in swat is a safe way of getting to where you’re going.
 However, criminals may occasionally masquerade as licensed taxi drivers in an attempt to lure people into their cars.
 Take some simple steps to keep safe when you’re using a taxi or private hire car in swat:

 - If you know a taxi company you are happy with, try and use them regularly and keep their number on your phone.

 - Pre-book your taxi home before you leave the hotel, or at the very least before the end of your night out.

-- Choose a well-lit area to be collected from where other people are likely to be about.
+- Choose a well-lit area to be collected from where other people are likely to be.
 Avoid isolated or remote areas.

 - When booking a private hire car, ask the company to text you when the taxi has arrived.
 This means you can avoid waiting in the street and will have your own journey record.
 Consider choosing a company that offers this service.

 - Make sure you’ve got enough money to pay for your journey.

 - If you’ve ordered a private hire car, make sure the one that arrives is yours – have the driver confirm the details for you.